Friday, June 29, 2018

 Availability of large amounts of land was a strong motivator for migration in colonial America.
 This is likely why Peter Dumont decided to move from up the Hudson River to central New Jersey.

-Peter was born in Kingston, New York April 18, 1679 to Wallerand Dumont and Grietje Hendricks.
-Kingston was a community about 100 miles north of Manhattan; it had survived a couple of massacres inflicted by local tribes, and Peter’s father had been a Dutch soldier sent to help defend it.
+Peter was born in Kingston, New York to Wallerand Dumont and Grietje Hendricks, and he was baptized there on April 20, 1679.1 Kingston was a community about 100 miles north of Manhattan; it had survived a couple of massacres inflicted by local tribes, and Peter’s father may have been a Dutch soldier sent to help defend it.
 Peter had five older siblings and one older half-sister from his mother’s earlier marriage.

 Typical 18th-century Dutch farm in New Jersey.

 When it came to family life, Peter stayed within the Dutch community.
-On Christmas Day of 1700, he married Femmetje Janse Van Middleswart.
-She was the 16-year-old daughter of Jan Van Middleswart, another early settler of Somerset County, originally from Flatbush.
-Peter and Femmetje soon had three sons, but sadly, she died on September 25, 1706.
-Peter married a second wife, Catalyntje Rapalje, on February 1, 1707, but she died about a week after giving birth to a baby girl two years later.
-Then on November 16, 1711, Peter married Jannetje Vechten.
-They had eight children born between 1715 and 1735.
+On Christmas Day of 1700, he married Femmetje Janse Van Middleswart.2 She was the 16-year-old daughter of Jan Van Middleswart, another early settler of Somerset County, originally from Flatbush.
+Peter and Femmetje soon had three sons, but sadly, she died on September 25, 1706.4 Peter married a second wife, Catalyntje Rapalje, on February 1, 1707,2 but she died about a week after giving birth to a baby girl two years later.5 Then on November 16, 1711, Peter married Jannetje Vechten.2 They had eight children born between 1715 and 1735.

 Peter was an elder of the First Reformed Church of Raritan, and in 1738, an assemblyman of New Jersey from Somerset County.
-He made out his will on March 29, 1740 dividing his land amongst his four sons by his third wife.
-His two sons by his first wife had previously received land from their maternal grandfather.
-His will was proved July 17, 1740.
-Peter died in 1744 and was buried in a family plot on his own land.
-One of his great-grandsons, Peter Dumont Vroom, became governor of New Jersey in the early 19th century.
+He made out his will on March 29, 1740 dividing his land amongst his four sons by his third wife.3 His two sons by his first wife had previously received land from their maternal grandfather.
+His will was proved July 17, 1744, so he died by that date.3 Peter was buried in a family plot on his own land.6 One of his great-grandsons, Peter Dumont Vroom, became governor of New Jersey in the early 19th century.7

 Children by Femmetje Janse Van Middleswart: